lighthousemontessori/lighthousemontessori.github.io/our_team.md

 title: Our Team
 css: our-team
 staff:
-- name: Karissa Lightsmith
+- name: Cynthia Dahl
-  role: Teacher / Head of School
+  role: Head of School
-  quote: In a very concrete, real way, I know that children can change the culture, language, and beliefs of human society.
-I personally want to push that in a positive direction.
+  quote: My goal is to foster a community that feels safe to grow both emotionally and intellectually.
+This includes parents, staff and the children we serve.
 - name:  Brecca Smith
   role: Lead Teacher
   quote:  My goal is to provide a beautiful environment in which children are blossoming, and are in every way respected and responsible.
 I believe children educated in this way will grow up to be the competent, compassionate adults our society needs.